jabirafarhath/womenTree-MERN/README.md

 ### Running the App

-Get your server running by following the command:
+Navigate into backend directory:

 ```
 cd backend
 ```

+Get your server running by following the command:

 ```
 node index.js